KnorpelSenf/typegram/README.md

 - `MessageEntity`
 - `Location`
 - `Update`

-The union types are not exposed as-is.
-Instead, they are closed first.
-Read the section about type transformations to learn what closed types are for grammY.

 Naturally, when the API specification is actually modelling types to be unions (e.g. `InlineQueryResult`), this is reflected here as a union type, too.
 Those types are not closed.